 This injury occurs when there is a fracture at the neck or top of the thigh bone.
 The injury happens to the epiphysis which is where the bone grows as children grow older.
-It is more common in boys aged 11 to 16 years old and occurs gradually over a period of time.
+More common in boys aged 11 to 16 years old it occurs gradually over time.
 Hip and groin pain which may radiate into the knee are major symptoms.
 The child will often walk with a limp.

 Read more on Slipped capital femoral epiphysis.

 Ilium apophysitis is an overuse injury that occurs in children and adolescents at the front of the pelvis.
 It particularly affects those who participate in a lot of sport.
 Apophysitis of the Ilium typically results in dull pain at the front of the hip.
 There will be tenderness at a specific point on the front of the hip.
 Pain usually gets worse with activity and there may be some mild swelling.

 Read more on Ilium apophysitis.

 Back pain in children

-Back pain in children can stem from fairly innocuous, non-specific causes – such as growing pains, insufficient backpack, poor posture, or even playing video games for prolonged periods.
+Back pain in children stems from fairly innocuous, non-specific causes.
+For example, growing pains, insufficient backpack, poor posture, or even playing video games for prolonged periods.
 However, outside of these causes, and any other easily determinable cause such as a minor sporting injury, back pain in kids can indicate underlying issues that require medical attention.

 Read more on back pain in children.

 Distal radial epiphysis injury

 A distal radial epiphysis injury is an injury to the growth plate at the wrist end of the radius bone in the forearm.
-It mostly affects young athletes and is most often caused by overuse.
+Overuse in young athletes is the most common cause.

 Read more on Distal radial epiphysis injury.